 No. As a trusted point of contact, confidentiality is assured and you do not need to approach the Complaint Management service anonymously.

 Please understand that, as a general rule, we do not process anonymous messages.

 Anything directly related to studying at the university and the teaching can be addressed: from the academic organisation of individual degree programmes to courses, examinations, administration and services through to the infrastructure and specific people.

 The Complaint and Improvement Management team will not take action if there is no clear mandate, the feedback is anonymous and if the feedback is not about studying and the teaching at the university or is incomprehensible.

-If you are having problems with your studies, but do not wish to submit a complaint or provide other feedback but are having problems with your studies, you should, in the first instance contact the Central Student Advisory (ZSB), the Departmental Student Advisory Service for your department or field of study or the help points in Student Affairs (Studierendenwerk).
+If you are having problems with your studies, but do not wish to submit a complaint or provide other feedback but are having problems with your studies, you should, in the first instance contact the Central Student Advisory and Orientation Office (ZSB), the Departmental Student Advisory Service for your or the department or field of study. help points in Student Affairs (Studierendenwerk)

 Yes, we look forward to hearing from you if your concerns are related to studying and the teaching at TU Darmstadt.
 We also welcome feedback from teaching staff and other university employees regarding courses of study and the teaching.

 Yes.
 Unlike making a complaint to Complaint Management, raising an objection to a decision made by the university is a formal procedure and your proposal will also be subject to an internal legal review.
 Complaint and Improvement Management conducts its investigations on an informal basis.

 This will, of course, depend on the nature of your concerns.
 With your permission, we will talk to everyone involved and attempt to facilitate a solution that is helpful to you by way of neutral mediation.

 No, you can drop in at any time during normal office hours.
 Our door is almost always open, but ideally give us a quick call beforehand or make an appointment.